eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Questions

-1. Do you agree that during first-time issuance, each Access Token must be accompanied by a corresponding Refresh Token, and that during each re-issuance, a new Refresh Token is also issued to the Wallet Unit?
+1. Would you agree that re-issuance of PIDs and attestation must always be possible?
+If not, what would be your proposal?
+Do you have any issues with the technical solution outlined above?
+Do have see other solutions?

-2. Do you agree that all Wallet Units, PID Providers and Attestation Providers must support the proofs parameter in the Credential Request, as specified in \[OpenID4CI\]?
+2. Would you agree that batch issuance of PIDs and attestation must always be possible?
+If not, what would be your proposal?
+Do you have any issues with the technical solution outlined above?
+Do have see other solutions?

 # Reasons for re-issuance